Azure/Industrial-IoT/deploy/helm/azure-industrial-iot/README.md

 ##### Data Protection Key (Optional)

-> Data protection functionality is present only if `frontend` component is enabled.
+> Data protection functionality is present only if `engineeringTool` component is enabled.

 [Data protection](https://docs.microsoft.com/aspnet/core/security/data-protection/introduction?view=aspnetcore-3.1)
-is an ASP.Net Core feature that is used by `frontend` component.
-It takes care of encryption of cookies that are used by the `frontend`.
+is an ASP.Net Core feature that is used by `engineeringTool` component.
+It takes care of encryption of cookies that are used by the `engineeringTool`.

 We use a key in Azure Key Vault to protect keys that are stored in [data protection Azure Storage Container](#data-protection-container-(optional)).
 So you can either create